L-Colombo/dotfiles/README.md

 ### Gnu Emacs

 My configuration for Gnu Emacs is done via the `configuration.org` file, which is quite descriptive; you might direclty refer to that.
+I use mainly Emacs as a writing platform, minimally for programming.

+### Picom

+Picom is needed to provide feature like transparency in standalone window managers.
+The configuration just deals with some rough corners o the out-of-box picom experience.

+### Starship

+I like to have my full path and git information in my shell prompt and, to my experience, no one does it better than Starship.

 ### Tmux

 I think [Tmux](https://github.com/tmux/tmux/wiki) works great out of the box, so I don't use any external plugins and my configuration file is really bare-bones.

+### Zathura

+Zathura is my go-to PDF reader.
+By default I like to have bright green text on a pitch-black screen.

 ====
-[^1]: Note that the path to the wallpaper is hard-coded in the configuration files; you would have to set your own for it to work.
+[^1]: Note that the path to the wallpaper used in the Hyprland config is hard-coded; you would have to set your own for it to work.